eclipse-ibeji/freyja/docs/design/README.md

 Mapping Service|`MockMappingService`, other customer-provided implementations|`MappingClient`|Communicates with the mapping service
 Cloud Digital Twin|Azure, AWS|`CloudAdapter`|Communicates with the cloud digital twin provider

-All of these interfaces are defined as traits with async methods in the `contracts/src` folder.
+All of these interfaces are defined as traits with async functions in the `contracts/src` folder.
 The implementation of each trait is selected via dynamic compilation using Freyja's `use_env!` macro.
 This repository contains some sample or mock implementations of each trait.

 #### In-Vehicle Digital Twin Interface